Islamic Tradition

 Correction log

-May 5, 2026: Rebuilt as a route-owned guardian tradition guide with source layers, practice boundaries, and cross-tradition comparison.
+May 5, 2026: Updated to clarify tradition sources, practice boundaries, and cross-tradition comparison.

 Elena MartinezSenior Spiritual Writer